rs-scn-cls/TransRefine/README.md

 **Downloading datasets**

-We trained the model "TransFree" on four prominent benchmark datasets of the zero-shot scene classification in remote sensing images: [UCM21](http://weegee.vision.ucmerced.edu/datasets/landuse.html), [AID30](https://captain-whu.github.io/AID/), NWPU45, and WHU-RS19.
+We trained the model "TransRefine" on four prominent benchmark datasets of the zero-shot scene classification in remote sensing images: [UCM21](http://weegee.vision.ucmerced.edu/datasets/landuse.html), [AID30](https://captain-whu.github.io/AID/), NWPU45, and WHU-RS19.
 Please download NWPU and RS19 datasets in your way.
-To train the "TransFree", first, you should download these datasets.
+To train the "TransRefine", first, you should download these datasets.
 Then, decompress and organize them as follows:
 ```
 .
 ├── data